IanWold/PlanningPoker/README.md

 The SignalR communication is defined by two interfaces in the `PlanningPoker` project: [ISessionHub](https://github.com/IanWold/PlanningPoker/blob/main/PlanningPoker/ISessionHub.cs) defines client-to-server communication (some of which does require a round trip) and [ISessionHubClient](https://github.com/IanWold/PlanningPoker/blob/main/PlanningPoker/ISessionHubClient.cs) defines server-to-client communication (none of which requires a round trip; this must be asynchronous communication).

 The logic for the server methods is in [SessionHub](https://github.com/IanWold/PlanningPoker/blob/main/PlanningPoker.Server/SessionHub.cs) in the `Server` project.
-This class contains the logic to read/write to Redis, the _very minimal_ business rules, and the scheme of notifying clients of changes through `ISessionHubClient`.
+This class contains the _very minimal_ business rules and the scheme of notifying clients of changes through `ISessionHubClient`.
 Clients are grouped by session id, and only clients in a session will receive notifications for it.
 One future goal is to separate the DAL from this class so that a separate in-memory DAL can be implemented for easier local debugging.

+State is kept by one of the two classes implementing [IStore](https://github.com/IanWold/PlanningPoker/blob/main/PlanningPoker.Server/IStore.cs): either [InMemoryStore](https://github.com/IanWold/PlanningPoker/blob/main/PlanningPoker.Server/InMemoryStore.cs) or [RedisStore](https://github.com/IanWold/PlanningPoker/blob/main/PlanningPoker.Server/RedisStore.cs).
+The former is used for local debugging scenarios where Redis isn't strictly needed, while the latter is used for production deployments and any networking-related debugging and testing.

-If you are adding a method on the server for the client to call, you'll update `ISessionHub`, implement the server logic in `SessionHub`, then you'll update the client's `SessionState` to call it (see below).
+If you are adding a method on the server for the client to call, you'll update `ISessionHub`, implement the server logic in `SessionHub` and the store classes, then you'll update the client's `SessionState` to call it (see below).
 If you're adding a method on the client to call, you'll update `ISessionHubClient`, implement the client logic in `SessionState` (see below), then you'll update the server's `SessionHub` to call down through that method.
 Everything is strongly-typed by these interfaces on both the client and server, keeping you from needing to using magic strings.

 Configuration and dependency injection are all set up in [Program](https://github.com/IanWold/PlanningPoker/blob/main/PlanningPoker.Server/Program.cs); there's really not a lot there.